 Here are some things people commonly ask about these delicious flaky pastries.

-How long do kringles stay fresh?
+How long do Kringle stay fresh?

 Without freezing, they will stay fresh for about five days.

-Can a Danish kringle be frozen?
+Can a Danish Kringle be frozen?

-Yes, you can freeze your kringle for up to four months.
+Yes, you can freeze your Kringle for up to four months.
 It's important to be sure it's sealed properly before freezing.

-How do you eat a kringle after freezing?
+How do you eat a Kringle after freezing?

 More Baked Recipes You'll Love